 - Timer management,

-If your device uses a Sigfox Verified Module or a Reference Design, the Sigfox Library is already embedded in it.
+If your device uses a Sigfox Verified Modular Design or a Reference Design, the Sigfox Protocol Library is already embedded in it.
 Usually, a wrapper is added by the module manufacturer to comply with its own company's software requirements.
 When you want to transmit a message over the Sigfox network, you just have to prepare the content of your message and call a function.
 That's it!

-If you plan to build your own design, you can contact Sigfox to get the latest Sigfox Library.
-Among other things, you will get:
+If you plan to build your own design, you can contact Sigfox to get the latest Sigfox Protocol Library.

 - the header files describing the function prototypes,